EtienneMaire37/Simple-NES/README.md

 ## Acknowledgments
 - Special shoutout to the NESdev community for providing excellent resources and test ROMs.
-- Inspired the Mesen emulator.
+- Inspired by the Mesen emulator.